 Field Partner: Rick Koval, Naturalist.
 Koval is a naturalist with WNEP TV Pennsylvania Outdoor Life and works with regional resort and land conservation organizations.
 Koval’s consulting include contributions to the Pennsylvania Natural Diversity and Biological Inventories and the Luzerne County Butterfly Atlas.
 Koval is also the U. S. Fish & Wildlife Service’s Timber Rattlesnake Assessment Program’s Northeast Regional Field Team Leader.

 Immersive environmental education at its best: School educational field trips and guided hikes for private groups in the Lehman Habitat can be scheduled by appointment.
-Each year, as example, students enjoy projects like:
+Experience:

-- Hands-on habitat field projects - amphibian, wildflower, herbs and trees identification and research. - One-of-kind romps through marshland to see first-hand, massive heron nests, wildlife, and rare marsh habitat.
+- Hands-on habitat field projects - amphibian, wildflower, herbs and trees identification and research. - Forested wetlands and meadow research to see first-hand, massive heron nests, wildlife, and rare habitat.